Koredotcom/docs/docs/xo/automation/use-cases/dialogs/prompt-editor.md

 * You can have more than one response configured for a channel.
 The bot randomly chooses if more than one response is configured for any given channel.
 This holds true for all-channel responses too if no other channel-specific responses are configured.
 * If any channel-specific override is present, the platform will use that over the _‘All channel’_ response while responding on that specific channel.
 For example, if you have a specific message for MS Teams, the bot prefers that specific prompt while responding to a user over the MS Teams channel instead of the ‘All channel’ prompt.
-* You can have more than one response configured for a channel.
-The bot randomly chooses if more than one response is configured for any given channel.
-This holds true for all-channel responses too if no other channel-specific responses are configured.

 !!!
 Note